 50 Floor Offers Several Flooring Options for Your Home

 Bring your industrial vision to life with the help of 50 Floor.
-We offer a range of flooring, from tile to wood floors and carpeting.
-When you partner with us, we help you choose the flooring that best suits your style.
+We offer a range of flooring, from luxury vinyl tile to wood floors and carpeting.
+When you partner with us, we help you choose the flooring that best suits your industrial-style home.
 We can even bring samples to your house so you can envision exactly what the flooring would look like.